 Parents/carers of a child with SEND support will have the opportunity to meet with the SENCO whenever they feel there is a need to by booking an appointment.
 Parents/carers are encouraged to seek help and advice from Independent Information Advice and Support services.
-Parents/carers are also encouraged to visit the Local Offer website: This website provides valuable information about different agencies, services and resources for children, young people with SEND and their families in addition to school resources and information.
+Parents/carers are also encouraged to visit the Local Offer - Special Educational Needs and Disabilities | The Sefton Directory : This website provides valuable information about different agencies, services and resources for children, young people with SEND and their families in addition to school resources and information.

-6. SEND information report
+6. SEND Categories information